akleemans/bejeweled-bot/README.md

 ## 1. Dependencies

 - [autopy](http://www.autopy.org/) - used for accessing mouse/screen (OS independent.
 Windows installers available)
-- [pygame](http://www.pygame.org/) - used for displaying recognized gems
+- [pygame](http://www.pygame.org/) - optional, used for displaying recognized gems
+- Quartz, `pip install pyobjc-framework-Quartz`

+_Please note_: the script is optimized for Mac OS X, which means screenshots could be faster on other systems (Windows, Ubuntu) using autopy itself or another library like pyscreenshot.

 ## 2. Anchor and game start
 The game is automatically detected by its border colour, as long as the border of the game is in the following range: